England–Germany football rivalry: 1990–99: 1990 FIFA World Cup and UEFA Euro 1996

-2000–09: 2002 FIFA World Cup qualifier
+2000–2009: 2002 FIFA World Cup qualifier

-England and Germany were drawn to meet each other in the first round group stage of the Euro 2000, held jointly by Belgium and the Netherlands, with the England–Germany game taking place in Charleroi in Belgium.
-Before the game, played on 17 June 2000, there were violent incidents involving England fans in the town centre, although these were mostly brief and there were no violent confrontations with German fans.
+England and Germany were drawn to meet each other in the first round group stage of the Euro 2000.
+Before the game, played on 17 June 2000 in Charleroi, there were violent incidents involving England fans in the town centre, although these were mostly brief and there were no violent confrontations with German fans.
 Nonetheless, reporting of the violence did to a degree overshadow the match result in some media coverage.

-The match itself was a scrappy affair that lacked the drama of many of the previous encounters, with England sneaking a 1–0 win thanks to a second-half header by striker Alan Shearer.
+The match itself was a scrappy affair that lacked the drama of many of the previous encounters, with England securing a 1–0 win thanks to a second-half header by striker Alan Shearer.
 There was enthusiastic celebration of this result in England, particularly as this was the first time that England had won a competitive match against Germany since the 1966 World Cup final.
 The German reaction was more pessimistic.
 Rounding up the German media coverage, The Guardian reported: "'0–1!
 Germany weeps.
 Is it all over?' asked the mass circulation Bild newspaper in a front-page banner headline.
 'Shearer tells us to pack our bags,' wrote Berlin's Der Tagesspiegel."

-In the event, both England and Germany lost their final group matches and both were knocked out in the first round, finishing third and fourth respectively in their group, which was the worst German result in a tournament since the 1938 World Cup, while England had already experienced that multiple times in the two previous decades.
+Ultimately, both England and Germany lost their final group matches and were knocked out in the first round, finishing third and fourth respectively in their group.

 England and Germany had also been drawn together in the same qualifying group for the 2002 FIFA World Cup.
-England's home match against Germany was played on Saturday 7 October 2000, and was significant as it was the last international fixture ever to be played at the old Wembley Stadium, before it was demolished and rebuilt.
+England's home match against Germany was played on 7 October 2000, and was significant as it was the last international fixture ever to be played at the old Wembley Stadium, before it was demolished and rebuilt.
 England lost 1–0 to a German free kick scored by Dietmar Hamann.
 "It was the last refuge of the inadequate.
 Half-time neared, England were a goal down and a sizeable section of the crowd sullied the ever-dampening occasion.
 'Stand up if you won the War,' they sang", wrote journalist Ian Ridley in his match report for The Observer.